Medieval and Renaissance Studies

 -

-Admission requirements are a Bachelor’s degree in at least one of the main subjects active in the programme (History, German Studies, Art History, Medieval Latin, Christian Archaeology) or proof of at least 35 ECTS credits in modules clearly related to the epochs of the Middle Ages and/or the Early Modern Period.
+Admission requirements are a Bachelor’s degree in at least one of the Master’s subjects involved in the degree program (History, German Language and Literature, Art History, Medieval Latin, Christian Archeology) or proof of having obtained at least 35 ECTS credits in modules relating to the medieval and/or early modern periods.

 Language skills